codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      Although Galera is a true multi-master system, it is possible to designate one node to handle all writes, to be the master for all of the other nodes.
-To do this, there are certain configuratoin requirements, while some aspects that can be relaxed.
+      It's possible to designate one node in a cluster to handle all writes, to be the *master* to the other nodes.
+To do this, there are certain configuratoin requirements.

+   .. rst-class:: rubric-2 list-sub-header
+   .. rubric:: :doc:`Multi-Master Setup <multi-master-setup>`

+   .. rst-class:: list-stats

+      Length: 55 words; Published:

+   .. rst-class:: list-abstract

+      The more *masters* in a cluster, the higher the probability of certification conflicts.
+This can lead to undesirable rollbacks and performance degradation.

 .. container:: list-col2